 Placements are also where you build on industry connections, inter-personal skills and build on the communication and leadership training that’s built into your studies.
 Damien knows working together is incredibly important in healthcare.

 “Modern healthcare relies on inter-professional team-based models of care to provide high quality, evidence based care to patients.
 Students will learn within inter-professional learning environments with other nursing and allied health students and professionals.
-Students will undertake communication and leadership training to support and enhance team-based care.”
+They’ll also undertake communication and leadership training to support and enhance team-based care.”

 Study medicine with Charles Sturt